Dance Video Index

 Indonesia Bali Tour Documentary “Faster than the Wind”

 The video includes footage of rehearsals and performance preparations, as well as scenes featuring local people, such as young girls performing a Balinese dance.
-It also includes commentary by Osuka Isamu, where he discusses what it is about Asia that appeals to Byakko-sha.- Performer(s)
+It also includes commentary by Isamu Osuka, where he discusses what it is about Asia that appeals to Byakko-sha.

 - Byakko-sha